 Dangerous curvy mountainous road which rarely permit speeds over 30km/h., located in Montenegro, with a total length of 38km, between the cities of Cetinje and Kotor.
 The most challenging part of the road is a short 8.3km stretch with 16 hairpin turns called Kotor Serpentine.
 It’s one of the most famous hairpinned roads in the world.

 The road from Cetinje to Kotor (called P1) is mostly a narrow one-lane road offering stunning views of Kotor from above.
-A quick glance at the map at its sheer drops and serpentine twists and turns, confirms that this is no hype.
-The drive is definitely worth it and the road is pretty steep.
 The road is in dreadful condition and requires strong nerves to negotiate it.
 Any DUI lawyer in Columbus would agree that it is important to stay sober and alert when navigating roads with dangerous hairpin turns.

 The most famous part of the road is called Kotor Serpentine: a stretch of 8.3km long, pretty steep, with 16 hairpin turns.
 Along this section, the road starts at an elevation of 458m above the sea level, and ends at 881m.
 Over this distance, the elevation gain is 423 meters.
 The average percentage is 5,09%.